WHERE TO PICK APPLES, FIND PUMPKINS, AND GET LOST IN A CORN MAZE IN NEW BRUNSWICK

 The southern part of our province is filled with orchards; we’ve listed a few of the ones most often open to the public.
 Our apologies if we’ve missed any; let us know and we’ll add them!

-Apples, pumpkins, and more are also on offer at Gilbert Farm in Burton.
+Apples, pumpkins, and more are also on offer at Gilbert Farm in Burton, which opened September 4, 2021.

 The Everett Family Orchard has been a tradition for eight generations, established in the late 1700s.
 You can visit this apple u-pick in Island View, just west of Fredericton.
 This is a lovely six-acre property with beautiful views and horses your family can visit.
-Updated times and details can be found on their Facebook page; they plan a mid-September opening for 2020.
+Updated times and details can be found on their Facebook page; they plan to open September 10 for the 2021 season.

-Mackay’s Apple Orchard is a wonderful apple u-pick with a pumpkin patch, as well as home to Yip Cider.
+Mackay’s Apple Orchard is a wonderful apple u-pick, as well as home to Yip Cider, which has a new cider house just 3km from the orchard.
 Located on the Saint John River, in Long Reach, this is a beautiful spot to spend the day!
-Opening for the season on September 5, 2020.
+Watch their Facebook page for updates; the Paula Red Apples were ready for weekend picking September 3, 2021!

 NORTH EAST NEW BRUNSWICK APPLE ORCHARDS, CORN MAZES, & PUMPKIN PATCHES